DavyJonesCodes/JsonDB-Python/README.md

 print(db.keys('user.*'))  # Output: ['user1']
 ```

+## Project Structure

+- `jsonDb.py`: The core database module, implementing CRUD operations and data storage in JSON format.
+- `main.py`: An example script demonstrating how to use the JsonDB for basic data management tasks.
+- `data.json`: A sample JSON file used by `main.py` to illustrate data storage and retrieval.

 ## Contributing

 Contributions to the JsonDB Project are welcome!
 Whether it's reporting a bug, discussing potential improvements, or contributing code, we value your input.